Gifting money to grandchildren

 As a grandparent, you want to know that your grandkids are taken care of and have the best possible chance in life.
 The money you’ve earned and saved throughout your life could help make their lives better, perhaps by funding higher education or going towards a deposit on their first home.

 But what are the rules on gifting money to your grandchildren in the UK?
 It’s important to understand the financial implications of giving money away to your grandchildren at different times – today, in the near future or after you die.
-In particular, you should understand:

 You may find it useful to speak to a specialist advisor, who can advise on the tax implications of any financial gifts, for both you and your grandchildren.

-Did you know you may have to pay inheritance tax on gifts you give during your lifetime to family members?
-As it stands in 2023, each tax year – which runs from 6 April to the following 5 April – you can gift up to a total of £3,000 inheritance tax-free in assets or cash as gifts to loved ones like your children and grandchildren.
 This £3,000 can be given to one person or split between several people.
-Any part of the annual £3,000 exemption that isn’t used in one tax year can be carried over to the following tax year (but no further) and each grandparent has their own £3,000 to give, tax-free.
+Any part of the annual £3,000 exemption that isn’t used in one tax year can be carried over to the following tax year (but no further).
+Each grandparent has their own £3,000 to give, tax-free.

 Is £3,000 the maximum I can gift tax-free?